SimonFaure/admin-taghunter/REMEMBER_ME_SETUP.md

 This error occurs because the database is missing the `long_lived` column in the `auth_tokens` table.

+**UPDATE:** The SQL syntax error has been fixed.
+The migration now uses the correct MySQL syntax for conditional column addition.

 ## Solution

 You need to apply the database migration to add the `long_lived` column.
 Here are two ways to do it: